Please read the following information before completing the application.

 Overview of criteria to be eligible for funding

-- The training/education must be to upgrade a current classification or move into another classification that is in the Facilities Subsector Collective Agreement.
-For a list of classifications, please go to Facilities and click on the Facilities Bargaining FBA Collective Agreement link.
-The list begins on page 163 of this document.
+• The training/education must be to upgrade skills in their current job, related job, or other job classification (if training is in a different job category) within the facilities subsector.
+For a list of job classifications, please go to Facilities and click on the Facilities Bargaining Association (FBA) collective agreement link.
+The list begins on page 180 of this document.

 Short-term training